 The most common reason for a Part 3 ball valve to fail is wear and tear on the washer and/or on the valve seating, preventing the valve from shutting off.

 Repairing a Part 3 ball valve is relatively straightforward, and can be achieved without undoing the tap connector attached to the valve stem and removing the entire assembly from the cistern.
 While holding the valve body with a pair of grips, use an adjustable spanner to loosen the nut against the cistern wall.
-Undo the nut while holding the valve body in place with your hand, and the valve can be removed.
-Take care not to drop the washer into the cistern as you remove the valve.
+Hold the valve body in place with your hand and unscrew the nut.
+You should then be able to remove the valve.
+Take care not to drop the washer into the cistern while you remove it.

-Once you have you removed the valve, you can disassemble it, and fit a new washer or valve seating as necessary.
+Once you’ve removed the valve, you can disassemble it, and fit a new washer or valve seating as necessary.